 The 5GHz-2 is the most powerful band, featuring 4×4 Wi-Fi 6 to deliver up to 4800Mbps.
 It also supports the venerable 160MHz channel width.
 Thanks to this strong backhaul connection, you can place the XT8’s hardware further from each other and still have a fast mesh system.

-Update: Asus told me on February 11, 2020, that it would release new firmware “in weeks” that opens up the front-haul to support 4×4 160MHz specs, effectively doubling the XT8’s Wi-Fi speed for clients.
+would might release a new firmware update that opens up the front-haul to support 4×4 160MHz specs, effectively doubling the XT8 satellite’s Wi-Fi speed for clients.
 This never turned out to be the case, however.

 Wired backhaul support